-NAME OF APPLICANT: Law Office of John David Pereira

-ASSESSOR'S PARCEL NO.: 090-430-15 SECTION: 1 T: 9N R: 9E

-LOCATION: On the north side of Mother Lode Drive and south side of U.S. Highway 50, approximately 1,000 feet east of the intersection with South Shingle Road, in the Shingle Springs area.

-GENERAL PLAN AMENDMENT: FROM: TO:

-REZONING: FROM: TO:

-- ☐ TENTATIVE PARCEL MAP ☐ SUBDIVISION TO SPLIT ACRES INTO LOTS SUBDIVISION (NAME): - SPECIAL USE PERMIT TO ALLOW: The construction of an off-premise advertising sign (billboard) consisting of two sign faces each 480 square feet in size, for a total sign area of 960 square feet, placed on a pedestal 32.5 feet high for a total height of 50 feet. - OTHER:

-REASONS THE PROJECT WILL NOT HAVE A SIGNIFICANT ENVIRONMENTAL IMPACT:

-NO SIGNIFICANT ENVIRONMENTAL CONCERNS WERE IDENTIFIED DURING THE INITIAL STUDY.

-- MITIGATION HAS BEEN IDENTIFIED WHICH WOULD REDUCE POTENTIALLY SIGNIFICANT IMPACTS. - OTHER:

-In accordance with the authority and criteria contained in the California Environmental Quality Act (CEQA), State Guidelines, and El Dorado County Guidelines for the Implementation of CEQA, the County Environmental Agent analyzed the project and determined that the project will not have a significant impact on the environment.
-Based on this finding, the Planning Department hereby prepares this NEGATIVE DECLARATION/MITIGATED NEGATIVE DECLARATION.
-A period of thirty (30) days from the date of filing this negative declaration/mitigated negative declaration will be provided to enable public review of the project specifications and this document prior to action on the project by COUNTY OF EL DORADO.
-A copy of the project specifications is on file at the County of El Dorado Planning Services, 2850 Fairlane Court, Placerville, CA 95667.
+FILE FILE: Special Use Permit S11-0004 PRO JECT NAME: Suns set Lane Off-Premise Sign NAN IE OF APPLICANT: : Law Office of John I David Pereira ASS ESSOR'S PARCEL NO.: 090-430-09 SECTION ON: 1 T: 9N R: 9E LOCATION: On the north side of Sunset Lane and south side of U.S. Highway 50, approximately 600 feet east of the intersection with Mother Lode Drive, in the Shingle Springs area.
+GENERAL PLAN AMENDMENT: FROM: TO: REZONING: FROM: то: TENTATIVE PARCEL MAP ☐ SUBDIVISION TO SPLIT ACRES INTO LOTS SUBDIVISION (NAME): \boxtimes SPECIAL USE PERMIT TO ALLOW: the construction of an off-premise advertising sign (billboard) consisting of two sign faces each 480 square feet in size, for a total sign area of 960 square feet, placed on a pedestal 32.5 feet high for a total height of 50 feet.
+OTHER: REA REASONS THE PROJECT WILL NOT HAVE A SIGNIFICANT ENVIRONMENTAL IMPACT: \boxtimes NO SIGNIFICANT ENVIRONMENTAL CONCERNS WERE IDENTIFIED DURING THE INITIAL STUDY.
+MITIGATION HAS BEEN IDENTIFIED WHICH WOULD REDUCE POTENTIALLY SIGNIFICANT IMPACTS.
+OTHER: Guide the pr the Pl filing t to act In accordance with the authority and criteria contained in the California Environmental Quality Act (CEQA), State Guidelines, and El Dorado County Guidelines for the Implementation of CEQA, the County Environmental Agent analyzed the project and determined that the project will not have a significant impact on the environment.
+Based on this finding, the Planning Department hereby prepares this NEGATIVE DECLARATION.
+A period of thirty (30) days from the date of filing this negative declaration will be provided to enable public review of the project specifications and this document prior to action on the project by COUNTY OF EL DORADO.
+A copy of the project specifications is on file at the County of El Dorado Planning Services, 2850 Fairlane Court, Placerville, CA 95667. he Board of Superv isors on April 17, 2012 2.
+4 oge Iron x/cmt Execu Juve Secretary /